Menu

 And this isn’t just a case of generational differences, but also about the different areas of the business that will also be affected by transformation.

-Specifically in the case of fashion creatives, Carlos Costa said, “Creatives should be involved from the beginning when looking at proposals and doing testing.
+Specifically in the case of fashion creatives, Carlos Costa shared, “Creatives should be involved from the beginning when looking at proposals and doing testing.
 New retail tech is giving people feedback they’ve never had before.
 If they understand their value, they’ll appreciate it because they also want the business to be successful.”

 By listening to the needs of internal stakeholders and involving them in the decision-making and testing, retail organizations can better ensure that they’re making the right digital investments and that they’ll actually be adopted.

-2. Train them on digital and on leadership
+Train employees on digital and on leadership

 Imagine going through all the trouble of bringing in new digital staff and processes just to watch them fall by the wayside because no one knows how to use them.